MichelLeBlond/BlazorMovies/README.md

-# Source code for my course Programming in Blazor - ASP.NET Core 5
+# Source code for course Programming in Blazor - ASP.NET Core 5
+# copied over to work on examples.

 In this course you'll learn how to build Blazor applications from scratch